Data-Scopes/Data-Scopes-2019/schedule/dag_3/bio_opdracht.md

 The explanation of the data elaboration is [here](./toelichting.pdf)

-For your convenience we have already put up a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1LVnzU5trcKIv43FGfFMuJtAWqwCapbfanWpnmoUCEFU/edit?usp=sharing) at  with the rough data.
+For your convenience we have already put up a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1rebECXsV-85cBbb-qPwO7wVYEqYGhrpPapLt0FXcfj4/edit?usp=sharing) with the rough data.
 Please note that it is read only and you have to make a copy to start editing.

 ## Proposed steps